 Home to some of the world’s poorest nations, if eLearnAfrica brings eLearning to 10 Million students, there is no question that will need to be affordable, but this is also part of the plan.
 African universities struggle in part due to the high cost of maintaining physical buildings.
 Moving from a bricks and mortar to online education is one way to cut cost and expand classes.
 With a high percentage of Africans owning smart phones, even in some of the continent’s poorest nations, there is also confidence that the format will be widely accessible, which is a critical component of eLearnAfrica’s mandate.
 Professor Etienne Ehouan Ehile from the AAU emphasizes, “Challenges of limited access to quality higher education continue to haunt us.
 This partnership with eLearnAfrica will help us achieve this goal.”

 While the cost of delivering online education is relatively low, the potential financial gains are high.
-Over all, only 6% of young people in Sub-Saharan Africa are currently enrolled in higher education institutions while the global average is 26%.
-Yet, the World Bank reports that even a one-year increase in higher education participation levels would raise the annual GDP of these nations by 0.39% and over time result in up to a 12% increase in GDP.
+This is especially important given that just over 5% of Sub-Saharan Africa’s young people are currently enrolled in college or university (worldwide, 26% of young people are enrolled in a postsecondary program).
+Yet, the World Bank reports that even a one-year increase in higher education participation levels would raise the annual GDP significantly.

 eLearnAfrica Brings eLearning to 10 Million Students with Quality Control

 A key factor in building eLearnAfrica’s higher education initiative has been quality.
 There is a recognition that to solve Africa’s current higher education challenges, the solution needs to be rigorous and highly esteemed.
 In short, Africans need access to higher education options that will not only have currency in Africa but around the globe.
-In early November, Negussie told University World News, “eLearnAfrica carefully reviews each potential partner prior to inviting them on the platform.
-Our academic advisory board is comprised of internationally recognized leaders in academic coordination and education governance.”
+In early November, Negussie told University World News, “eLearnAfrica carefully reviews each potential partner prior to inviting them on the platform.”

 Notably, the organization is not only working to ensure that existing online providers in Africa can share their courses more widely but also working to foster a global solution to the continent’s higher education struggles. eLearnAfrica will partner with FutureLearn and EdX, based at Harvard University and MIT, to offer courses from some of the world’s very best universities, including the Wharton Business School, Harvard University, Purdue University and the University of California, Berkeley in the United States, and other global leaders, such as Trinity College and the University of British Columbia.
 Not surprisingly, as eLearnAfrica brings eLearning to 10 Million students, many educators and students across Africa are welcoming the potential impact this new initiative will have on higher education.